exercism/python/exercises/practice/scrabble-score/.approaches/introduction.md

 ## Approach: Enum

 Using an `enum` is an approach, it is short and easy to read.
-Although it is more complicated since it uses a class.
+Although it is more complicated since it uses a oop (object oriented programmering) elements.

 ```python
 from enum import IntEnum